 Residents Maintain Autonomy

-This is a measure of the percentage of long-term patients that required increased assistance with activities of daily living over time.
-ADL's include activities such as moving around and taking a bath.
-Some experts believe this is a reliable measure of a resident's well-being.
+This is a measure of the percent of long-term residents that required more assistance with activities of daily living over time.
+ADL's include activities such as taking medications and using the bathroom.

 Ability to Keep Residents Mobile

-This tells you the percentage of patients that remained mobile levels over time.
-Retaining mobility can be a great sign for residents' health.
+This tells you the percent of patients that remained mobile levels over time.
+Retaining mobility is usually a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-This datapoint measures the number of times residents are rehospitalized per thousand days of short-term care.
-Minimizing rehospitalizations during rehabilitation is key to restoring the health of patients.
+This datapoint is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+Keeping residents out of the hospital during rehabilitation is critical to restoring the physical well-being of patients.

 Short-term Care: ER Visits